cftp/external-update-api/readme.md

 If your repo is private then you'll need to pass in an additional `access_token` parameter that contains your oAuth access token.

+You can see example handlers in our [CFTP Updater repo](https://github.com/cftp/cftp-updater).

 ### Writing a new Handler ###

 To write a new handler, your best bet is to copy the `EUAPI_Handler_GitHub` class included in the plugin and go from there.
 See the `EUAPI_Handler` class for the abstract methods which must be defined in your class.